chriskormaris/NeuralNetworksInNumPy/README.md

 and the sigmoid activation function in the last output layer.
 In the last node of the network the Mean Squared Error Loss formula (MSE loss function) is used.

-The precision that was achieved, after training with batch gradient descent was: **94.33%**.
+The precision that was achieved, after training with batch gradient descent, was: **94.33%**.

 ### Neural Network #2
 Run: